dejanu/az104/networking.md

 * Rules priority:
   - Priority = a number between 100 and 4096.
 Rules are processed in priority order, with lower numbers processed before higher numbers, because lower numbers have higher priority.
 Once traffic matches a rule, processing stops. `100 DENY all` doesn't matter what's after.
-  - E.g. : The rule with priority 150 is processed before the rule with priority 200.
+  - E.g.: The rule with priority 150 is processed before the rule with priority 200.

 -> For INBOUND traffic, Azure first processes network security group security rules for any associated subnets and then any associated network interfaces (SUBNETS-->NIC)